FLAMEGPU/docs/flamegpu/modelspec.rst

 Each named element is then expected to contain a value of the same ``type`` as the agent memory variable defined.
 If the initial agent data XML file neglects to specify the value of a variable defined within an agents memory then the value is assumed to be the ``defaultValue`` otherise ``0``.
 If an element defines a variable name which does not exist within the XMML model definition then a warning is generated and the value is ignored.
-The example below represents a single agent corresponding to the agent definition in \cref{sec:23}.
+The example below represents a single agent corresponding to the agent definition in :ref:`Defining an X-Machine Agent`.

 .. code-block:: xml
    :linenos: